1

 c) Are both your total earned income (see Rule 15 in IRS Publication 596) and your adjusted gross income (line 11 on Form 1040, 1040 SR, or 1040 SP) less than:

-If you answered YES to all three of these questions, complete form DR 0104TN to calculate and claim your COEITC.
-More information can be found on the COEITC web page.
+If you answered Yes to all three of these questions, complete form DR 0104TN to calculate you COEITC.